imfeldn/swiss-histmetgrids/README.md

     UV wind at 10m

 The reconstruction uses the analogue resampling method combined with data assimilation.
 Sample data is included in the data/ folder.
 To run the full code, external datasets must be downloaded as specified in the references.

-An example of computed analogue days is provided in the output/ folder, which can be used with the included script to perform data assimilation.
+An example of computed analogue days is provided in the output/ folder, which can be used with the included script to perform the data assimilation.

 The code is organized in three folders: